AbsoluteStratos/HKCloudServers/README.md

 - Do not need to mess with your router for port forwarding
 - No need for third party programs to create some LAN network
 - Host is not cloud platform, which is secure and reliable
+- Play with as many people as you want
 - Hosting a HK server in the cloud for a weekend will at most cost few dollars.
 No extended subscription model, use it when you need it.

 ## Support